a1i3n37x/a37/a37-roadmap.md

 - CLI-driven, with AI chat guidance and structured, actionable output.

 **Current Capabilities:**
-- Robust wrappers for nmap, gobuster, nikto, enum4linux-ng, hydra, and http-fetcher.
+- Robust wrappers for nmap, ffuf, nikto, enum4linux-ng, hydra, and http-fetcher.
 - All tools have real parsing logic and are fully tested (including edge/error cases).
 - Consistent output schema (`ToolResult`) for all tools.
 - Interactive and scriptable CLI (Typer-based).